How to Optimize Your Pinterest Profile: 8 Steps to Grow Faster

 If you are brand new to Pinterest, you can create a new business account here.

-Pinterest marketing basics for bloggers - Create a Pinterest business account
+Signing up with Pinterest – Create a Pinterest business account

 Step 2: Claim your website